Quickstart: Building your first static site with Azure Static Web Apps

-Azure Static Web Apps publishes websites to a production environment by building apps from a GitHub repository.
-In this quickstart, you build a web application using your preferred front-end framework from a GitHub repository.
+Azure Static Web Apps publishes a website by building an app from a code repository.
+In this quickstart, you deploy an application to Azure Static Web apps using the Visual Studio Code extension.

 If you don't have an Azure subscription, create a free trial account.

 - Azure Static Web Apps extension for Visual Studio Code

 Create a repository

 This article uses a GitHub template repository to make it easy for you to get started.
 The template features a starter app used to deploy using Azure Static Web Apps.

 - Navigate to the following location to create a new repository:

 Azure Static Web Apps requires at least one HTML file to create a web app.
 The repository you create in this step includes a single index.html file.